Wastewater backing up into your home is a stressful situation. Luckily, Rescue Plumbing has the tools to clear any blockages in your home’s pipes.

 Catch Basin Blockage

-The water washes away the food waste along with oil but does not dissolve it so it settles at the bottom of the basin or in the pipes connecting into the basin.
-The grease will slowly rise over time and when it reaches a certain level, starts to overflow.
+Water washes away food waste along with oil but does not dissolve it so it settles at the bottom of the basin or in the pipes connecting the catch basin.
+Grease will slowly rise over time and when it reaches a certain level, it will start to overflow.

-The catch basin cover was removed and there was no water coming out from under it so he concluded that this had been happening for some time now.
-He then proceeded to change his action plan and used hydro jetting to put an end to the clog.
+For this Uptown home, the catch basin cover was removed and there was no water coming out from under it so our plumber concluded that this had been happening for some time now.
+Our team decided a hydro jetter would be the best tool for the job!
 This tool is even more powerful than a power rodder and can definitely get the job done.

-The hydro Jetter was inserted into the pipe and blockages needed to be high pressure sprayed with water until it they were finally cleared out.
+The hydro jetter releases high-pressure water to clear any blockages inside the pipe.
 The Uptown Chicago resident was relieved to finally have their kitchen sink drains finally unclogged.

 Power rodding is a process that clears drains by using the force of a machine motor that turns a metal cable attached to a cutting tool to knock loose debris and clear clogs.
 It is used when a plunger or drain cleaner can’t remove the blockage.

-All the water will enter the catch basin and the dirt and debris will be separated from the water as it sinks allowing for the water to enter the sewage system.
+All the water will enter the catch basin and the dirt and debris will be separated from the water as it sinks, allowing the water to enter the sewage system.

 The catch basin will store the dirt and debris at the bottom until it is time for it to be cleaned out.
-Oftentimes, a catch basin will get clogged with grease from cooking.
-Which is important to dispose of grease properly.
+Often, a catch basin will get clogged with grease from cooking.
+Which is why it’s important to dispose of grease properly.

-Catch basins are often found in areas with high concentrations of pedestrians where they can be an excellent way to keep people safe when it rains or snows as well as reduce the chances of flooding.
+Catch basins are often found in areas with high concentrations of pedestrians where they can be an excellent way to keep people safe when it rains or snows and reduce the chances of flooding.